PseudoKnight/CHFiles/README.md

-CHFiles is a CommandHelper extension that allows you to work with files and directory and interact with them from within your server.
+CHFiles is a CommandHelper extension that allows you to work with files and directories.

 # Functions: